How to Stop Living on Autopilot

 1. Audit Your Average Day

-Write down exactly how you spend a typical day.
-Hour by hour.
-Then ask: How many of these activities did I consciously choose?
+Write down exactly how you spend a typical day, hour by hour.
+Then ask: how many of these activities did I consciously choose?
+Most people discover that 80% of their day runs on autopilot — habits, obligations, and routines they never intentionally designed.

-2. Ask the Hard Questions
+2. Ask the Questions You've Been Avoiding

 - If I could redesign my life from scratch, what would I keep?
 What would I cut?

-- Am I living my life or someone else's?
+- Am I living my life, or someone else's?

 - What would I do if I knew I could not fail?